Is the cbr250RR mc22 a good beginner bike?

 Is it a good bike to start riding on?

 It can be scary jumping on 2 wheels for the first time.
-The cbr250rr power output very suitable for a learner, meaning it’s not too much power when it comes to learning throttle and clutch control.
+The cbr250rr power output is very suitable for a learner, meaning it’s not too much power when it comes to learning throttle and clutch control.
 The riding position is aggressive just like most super sport motorcycles, so you need to sit on one to feel if it’s a position you like.
 It’s much harder to learn on a motorcycle you’re not comfortable on, so take this into account for a beginner motorcycle.
 The front brakes are double rotors providing plenty of stopping power for an older bike.
 There is no abs (anti-lock brake system) so the front wheel can lock up in hard braking.
 The first motorcycle I rode on the street was a cbr250rr and I felt like it was a great bike to start on.
 Not too much to handle but felt very powerful and was a real head turner.
+This is the perfect motorcycle for a beginner rider who wants to go straight to a more powerful motorcycle, but knows starting on a 250cc is more logical.
+If your convinced you want to start on a bigger bike, read these articles on 600cc bikes or 1000cc bikes.

 Can you commute on this motorcycle

 Personally I commuted on this motorcycle for 3 years and found it absolutely awesome.
 The cbr250rr is great for navigating traffic because of its slim build and sporty front bars that are pinned closer to the bike, and plenty of engine sound to keep other road users aware of your presence.
-The bike is nice a skinny for lane splitting (if legal in your area), and super light and nimble for navigating the city.
-Its a small motorcycle, so not a problem for shorter riders and personally I’m 6ft tall and never had a problem on it.
-It has plenty of usable power especially higher in the rev range so you can easily stay ahead of the traffic or overtake if needed.
+The bike is nice and skinny for lane splitting or filtering (if legal in your area), and super light and nimble for navigating the city.
+Its a small motorcycle, so not a problem for shorter riders – that being said, personally I’m 6ft tall and never had a problem on it.
+It has plenty of usable power, especially higher in the rev range so you can easily stay ahead of the traffic or overtake if needed.
+For a more in- depth explanation on this topic, read can I commute on a super-sport motorcycle?

 Looking to purchase a cbr250rr?

 When looking to purchase be mindful that this is an older bike and will have plenty of signs of age and wear.
-Have a look at how to test ride a motorcycle to maximise your chances of buying a well kept clean racing machine.
-Pay close attention to the kilometres as they reset at 100,000 so a low kilometre bike may be 100,000 plus.
+Have a look at how to test ride a motorcycle to maximise your chances of buying a well kept, clean racing machine.
+Pay close attention to the kilometres as they reset at 100,000 – a low kilometre bike may be 100,000 plus (if you find one with 20,000k on the clock, its more than likely 120,000k).

 The Cbr250rr is an excellent bike to learn on or ride as a beginner.
 You will enjoy the way it feels on the road and be able to keep up with some of the bigger bikes out there on the market.
 It’s cheap, reliable, has plenty of power to have fun with and will keep you happy and within the legal speed limits on the road (mostly).